Building vs Contents Insurance: what’s the difference?

 What is building insurance?

-Building insurance can cover your residential building for loss or damage caused by insured events, such as fire, flood, storm, theft and power surge burnout.
-As well as your house, building insurance could help protect a whole range of other permanent structures, from sheds and granny flats, to in-ground pools and fixed water features.
+Building insurance can cover your residential building for loss or damage caused by insured events, such as fire, flood, storm and theft.
+As well as your house, building insurance could help protect a whole range of other permanent structures, from sheds, granny flats and in-ground pools.

 What is contents insurance?